A lot or a little?

 What parents need to know

-Parents need to know that this movie, a sequel to the Judy Garland classic, is nowhere near as whimsical nor fantastical (nor fantastic) as the original.
+Parents need to know that Return to Oz is nowhere near as whimsical nor fantastical (nor fantastic) as the Judy Garland classic.
 It has a gloomier, spookier look and feel, though it does have heart.
 (Dorothy, as in the first movie, is as sweet as ever.)
 Children 8 and younger will likely find it disturbing, especially if they’re fans of the original.
 Some scenes show an Oz that’s fallen apart, dominated by a headless princess and a vengeful, stony king.
 The way they go after Dorothy is a freaky, nerve-wracking sight to behold.

 What's the story?